Super-localization of elliptic multiscale problems: Justification of super-localization

 \end{assumption}

-\begin{remark}[Decay of Steklov eigenfunctions] The oscillatory nature of the Steklov eigenfunctions for large $k$ presumably leads to a strong decay of the corresponding eigenfunctions.
-This can be observed in Figure \ref{figsteklov}.
-For some special cases, this has been made rigorous; see \cite{Hislop2001,Polterovich15,Galkowski16}.
+\begin{remark}[Decay of Steklov eigenfunctions] The oscillatory nature of the Steklov eigenfunctions for large $k$ presumably leads to a strong decay of the corresponding eigenfunctions; see Figure \ref{figsteklov}.
+For some special cases, this has been made rigorous; see e.g. \cite{Hislop2001,Polterovich15,Galkowski16}.
 These works require smoothness (or partially even analyticity) of the domain and the coefficients.
 In \cite{Hislop2001}, a conjecture on the decay of the Steklov eigenfunctions in the interior of a domain has been formulated.
-Reformulating this conjecture for our purposes, one obtains Assumption \ref{a:stelov}. \end{remark}
+This conjecture in particular implies the element-averaged version from Assumption \ref{a:stelov}. \end{remark}

 \begin{theorem}[Super-exponential localization] Suppose that Assumption \ref{a:stelov} holds and let $L \in \mathbb N$ be the largest number such that, for all $\ell \leq L$ and all patches, the number of patch elements scales like $\ell^d$.
-Then, there are $C,\,C^\prime>0$ independent of $H,\ell$ such that, for all $\ell \leq L$,
+Then, there are $c,\,C>0$ independent of $H,\ell$ such that, for all $\ell \leq L$,